top of page

 Fee/Stipend: $1,400

 Miami University's Summer Scholars Program offers high school students college-level courses in a variety of subjects.
 Some examples of courses include Beginning Design: Architecture and Interior Design, Engineering: Design and Build an Interactive Robot, Exploring Game Design, and The Role of Data Science in the Modern World.
-These courses allow students to explore their interests and expand their knowledge in fields such as design, engineering, technology, and data science.
+These courses allow you to explore your interests and expand your knowledge in fields such as design, engineering, technology, and data science.

 Application Deadline: May 1st